nataliarusu/ts-basics/README.md

 ## ts-basics
 This repository contains the description of basic types in typescript: number, string, boolean, array, object, tuple, literal, union, enum, function, void, any, unknown, never

+To be able to watch the entire project we should navigate to our project and run (only once)

     tsc app.ts -w (OR tsc app.ts --watch)
     Ctrl+C to quit watch mode

-To be able to watch the entire project we should navigate to our project and run (only once)
+The tsconfig.json file will be created and this means this project is managed by typescript.

     tsc --init

-The tsconfig.json file will be created and this means this project is managed by typescript.
 After init we can run in terminal tsc without file name

     tsc

-what it tells typscript is go ahead and compile all ts files you can find in this project
+it tells typscript is go ahead and compile all ts files you can find in this project